scbpls/thematic-website/README.md

 # ThematicWebsite
-The school's project about any topic
+The school's project of website about any topic